Emerson College, Boston , MA (Communications, Film)

 Having run a small production business on the side of my freelance work for many years, I know how to maximize efficiency, and get the most value out of a day of work.
 Having professional grip work for Local 16 in my past helps me know what can be accomplished and how long it should take.
 I can budget, schedule, build relationships with vendors, and have it all dialed in.

-I have been freelancing as a Producer, Director of Photography, and Editor in Santa Cruz and around the Bay Area from 1995 until 2008, when I moved to Burlington, VT to take a job with Burlington College; teaching my craft
+I have been freelancing as a Producer, Director of Photography, and Editor in Santa Cruz and around the Bay Area from 1995 until 2008, when I moved to Burlington, VT to take a job with Burlington College; teaching my craft and serving as Technical Director for the College, as well as teaching a number of classes over my 5 years there.
+I also

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.